nstankov-bg/-more-vmy-random-dotnet-project-poc/README.md

+# Infrastructure Suite Demo with Built-In Instrumentation

+This repository demonstrates an infrastructure suite with a focus on operational convenience and reproducibility.

-## Motivation:
+## Motivation

-- A demonstration of a in-the-middle infrastructure suite, with instrumentation built around operational convenience & reproducibility 🚀
+- A demonstration of an in-the-middle infrastructure suite, with instrumentation built around operational convenience & reproducibility 🚀

-## Given more time:
+## Given more time

 - Register nodes into target groups & ASG(s) 📝
 - Register load balancer(s) to point to target group(s) 📝